upup1904/ulysses_splits/cyclops/UPUP_47.md

 Titles

-Cod's eyes, births and deaths, a click in the pit
+1. Cod's eyes, births and deaths, a click in the pit

-Drinks all round
+2. Drinks all round
+3. Rumor of the prudent member

 ---